How to Copy DVD to Computer: 2025 Guide for Windows & Mac

 - Does not compress files, leading to large output files.

-How to Save a DVD to Computer with MakeMKV
+Step-by-step Guide to Save a DVD to Computer with MakeMKV

 Step 1: Download MakeMKV from the official website, ensure its compatibility with your operating system (Windows, MacOS, or Linux), and follow the standard installation process.